autonity/docs.autonity.org/concepts/staking/index.md

 Autonity implements the Tendermint Proof of Stake consensus protocol, enhanced by a [liquid staking](/concepts/staking/#liquid-staking) and [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model.
 PoS consensus secures the network by an economic incentivisation scheme that rewards honest behaviour with revenue from transaction fees and punishes dishonest behaviour by slashing penalties that may confiscate a portion of bonded stake or otherwise impact the staking rewards a [validator](/glossary/#validator) would earn while participating in consensus.

 Stake in an Autonity network is represented as the [Newton](/concepts/protocol-assets/newton/) stake token.
 Any network participant holding Newton becomes a [stakeholder](/glossary/#stakeholder) and is able to participate in securing the network and earn a share of [staking rewards](/glossary/#staking-rewards) proportionate to their stake in return.
-As default, Newton is in an unbonded and unlocked state and can be transferred to other stakeholders.
-On bonding, Newton is locked and no longer transferrable; Liquid Newton is minted for [delegated](/glossary/#delegated) stake in equal proportion to the stake locked.
-In this liquid staking model the Liquid Newton receives the staking reward entitlements due to the bonded stake it represents; Liquid Newton is transferrable.
-To redeem stake, the converse to bonding occurs.
-Liquid Newton for [delegated](/glossary/#delegated) stake is burned (so it is no longer tradable) and after the expiry of a [locking (unbonding) period](/concepts/staking/#unbondingperiod) the bonded Newton is redeemed.
+As default, Newton is in an unbonded state and can be transferred to other stakeholders.
+On bonding the Newton stake token is burned.
+Autonity implements a liquid staking model and Liquid Newton is minted for [delegated](/glossary/#delegated) stake.
+In this liquid staking model the Liquid Newton receives the staking reward entitlements due to the bonded stake it represents.
+Liquid Newton is transferrable.
+To redeem Liquid Newton for Newton, it is unbonded.
+Liquid Newton for [delegated](/glossary/#delegated) stake is locked on unbonding (so it is no longer tradable) and after the expiry of an [unbonding period](/concepts/staking/#unbondingperiod) Newton is redeemed.

 Staking is open - any network participant is able to purchase stake token and bond stake by [delegation](/glossary/#delegation) to validators.